puppetlabs/puppet-docs/source/puppet/4.4/reference/types/user.md

 _(**Property:** This attribute represents concrete state on the target system.)_

-This is the 32 byte salt used to generate the PBKDF2 password used in OS X. This field is required for managing passwords on OS X >= 10.8.
+This is the 32-byte salt used to generate the PBKDF2 password used in OS X. This field is required for managing passwords on OS X >= 10.8.